19 of America's biggest companies paid little — or zero — income tax: "The tax code is broken"

 Insurance giant AIG pointed to a 2021 regulatory filing that stated that its effective tax rate on continuing operations was 18% that year.
 The CAP analysis doesn't include deferred taxes, which companies often self-report as part of their current effective tax rate, nor does it include foreign taxes.

+A spokesperson for chemicals maker Dow disputed CAP's findings, saying the report "mischaracterizes Dow's tax reporting by simply taking the company's current tax expense for 2021 as a percentage of domestic income for the same year."
+The company complies with all tax laws, both in the U.S. and internationally, the company said.

+The spokesperson added, "In doing so, it disregards deferred taxes, which CAP acknowledges, but CAP's analysis of taxes paid is further distorted (reduced) by tax adjustments that relate to prior years and therefore have nothing to do with Dow's 2021 domestic income."

-"If you look historically, corporations paid much higher rates — both the nominal rate and the effective rates were much higher in previous decades, and they fell even further in 2017," Hanlon said.
+Corporate tax rates in previous eras were much higher, Hanlon noted.
+"If you look historically, corporations paid much higher rates — both the nominal rate and the effective rates were much higher in previous decades, and they fell even further in 2017," he said.
 "It hasn't always been this way."

 for more features.